linuxmint/mint-themes/Mint-Y-Colors/README.md

 This translates into having some dull colors taken from the old Mint-Y. Those old ones are renamed with the "Classic" suffix, so, you know what you get.
 On the opposite, there are a few others that are coming from the previous versions of this Mint-Yz.
 These are renamed with the "Shine" suffix so, they are also clearly identified.
 And then there are all the others, and that is the majority of this new Mint-Yz.
 All these colors that are not part of the "Classic" or "Shine" groups are coming from https://flatuicolors.com/.
 These are well balanced colors and they should suit most people.

-### The files
+### The main colors 1, plus colors 2, 3 and 4
-* **Mint-Y-Variations SVG and PNG files:** This is where the colors were selected and adjusted.
+* **Mint-Y-Variations SVG and PNG files:** This is where all the colors are displayed.
 View them all there, grouped into one picture, one vision.
-(Mint-Y-Variations-src.svg linked)
+You can edit the source in Mint-Y-Variations-src.svg.
+All the other SVG files are linked to this source.
-* **constants.py:** All the #HEX values from Mint-Y-Variations.svg are there.
+* **constants.py file:** All the #HEX values from Mint-Y-Variations.svg are there.
 This new file should replace the old https://github.com/linuxmint/mint-themes/blob/master/constants.py.
 (Don't forget to keep Mint-X !)

+All those colors are displayed in **Mint-Y-Colors/Mint-Y-Variations.svg** and then they are all pasted one-by-one in **constants.py** using a color picker.

+Take a look at this `constants.py` file:

+1. `colors1` is the base color
+1. `colors2` is for the dark variants
+1. `colors3` and `colors4` are just for those tiny `titlebutton-close-hover` and `titlebutton-close-active`, respectively.

+* I recommend setting `colors2` 5% darker, unless this color is already dark.
+* `colors3` should be 20% lighter.
+(Based on the old Mint-Y colors analysis)
+* `colors4` should be 30% darker.
+(Based on the old Mint-Y colors analysis)

+OPTIONAL: I made a simple trick to quickly get those values and copy them into the `constants.py` file.
+Open the `Mint-Y-Colors/Mint-Y-Variations-NEW.svg` file into Inkscape.
+Check the different layers.
+There are layers named `colors2`, `colors3` and `colors4`.
+By making them visible only one layer at a time, i used a color picker to quickly "pick and paste" all the 11 colors for all those colors 1, 2, 3 and 4.
+But feel free to get those values any way you want.

-### message-colors.svg and _colors.scss
+### message-colors.svg and _colors.scss files
 Copy-Paste those lines from the message-colors.svg file:

     $link_color: #(LATESTCOLOR);